 Why you need data in the UK

-The UK is one of the most connected destinations in Europe, and almost everything is managed from your mobile: buying a London Underground ticket, validating entry to the Tower of London, paying at a pub, or calling an Uber all require a stable connection.
-Without data, you'll miss out on a good part of the experience.
+The UK is one of Europe's most connected destinations, and almost everything is managed from your mobile: buying a London Underground ticket, validating entry to the Tower of London, paying at a pub, or calling an Uber all require a stable connection.
+Without data, you'll miss out on a significant part of the experience.

 And public Wi-Fi isn't the solution you might expect: many cafes and stations require registration with a British number, it cuts out between zones, and it's a risk to your passwords and bank details.
-Carrying your own connection is more convenient and secure.
+Having your own connection is more convenient and secure.
+If you want to compare all connection alternatives in the country (public Wi-Fi, physical SIM, or eSIM), you can find a complete breakdown in our guide on internet in the UK.

-With PuraSim, you have an eSIM ready before you leave home: we cover 218 destinations, plans start from $0.85, and activation takes 1 minute.
+With PuraSim, you have an eSIM ready before leaving home: we cover 218 destinations, plans start from $0.85, and activation takes 1 minute.
 No physical card, no queues at the airport, and no surprises on your bill.
-If this is the first time you've heard of this technology, I recommend reading what an eSIM is first to understand how it works.
+If this is your first time hearing about this technology, I recommend reading what a virtual eSIM is to understand how it works.

 The British coverage map is one of the best on the continent.
 Four major operators share the country, and your PuraSim eSIM automatically connects to the local networks with the best signal in each area, without you having to configure anything.